lxsmnsyc/scoped-model/packages/preact-graph-state/README.md

 There are also three hooks:
 - `useGraphNodeValue`: reads a graph node's value.
 Subscribes to the graph node's state updates.
-- `useGraphNodeSetValue`: provides a callback that allows graph node's state mutation.
+- `useGraphNodeDispatch`: provides a callback that allows graph node's state mutation or runs `set` field.
+- `useGraphNodeReset`: provides a callback for resetting (recomputing) a graph node's value.
+- `useGraphNodeState`: a combination of `useGraphNodeValue`, `useGraphNodeDispatch` and `useGraphNodeReset` in a form of a tuple.
 - `useGraphNodeResource`: treats the graph node as a valid Preact resource, suspending the component if the graph node's resource is pending.
 - `useGraphNodeSnapshot`: attaches a listener to the node for state updates.